Numerical Analysis of Target Enumeration via Euler Characteristic Integrals: Conclusion

 But this is just a preliminary analysis, and there is still much to be done.
 There are also many constraining assumptions we made here which are ripe for relaxing.
 Areas of further research might include looking into,

-\begin{itemize} \item The discrete Euler integral's complete probability distribution, or even just its variance. \item A generalization of the numerical analysis theory to any distribution of targets. \item A generalization to any target shape (and not just 2-d projections of discrete disks!). \item Generalizations to multiple target shapes on the same field. \item Non-regular sensor grids. \item The error tolerance and stability of the discrete integral in the face of noisy data, broken sensors, or other real world problems.
-Future work should include a numerical analysis of the theoretical work done on the Euler characteristic integrals of Gaussian random fields \cite{bobrowski10}, which permits, at least theoretically, unbiased target enumeration off noisy sensor fields. \item The techniques for discrete Euler integral analysis and signal processing suggested in \cite{baryshnikov10} and \cite{ghrist09}. \item Improving our target enumeration estimate by analysis of time series data for moving targets, similar to \cite{singh07}. \item Extending the work done here to targets that are continuously placed onto a sensor field, as opposed to discretely placed with integer center coordinates. \end{itemize}
+\begin{itemize} \item Disk-shaped targets with radii greater than 7. \item Formalizing what we mean when we say ``first order,'' ``second order,'' or ``higher order'' approximations. \item Finding exact upper and lower bounds on the expected value of the Euler integral. \item Disk-shaped targets with radii that are \emph{not} integer multiples of the side length of our sensors. \item The discrete Euler integral's complete probability distribution, or even just its variance. \item A generalization of the numerical analysis theory to any distribution of targets. \item A generalization to any target shape (and not just 2-d projections of discrete disks!). \item Generalizations to multiple target shapes on the same field. \item Non-regular sensor grids. \item The error tolerance and stability of the discrete integral in the face of noisy data, broken sensors, or other real world problems.
+Future work should include a numerical analysis of the theoretical work done on the Euler characteristic integrals of Gaussian random fields \cite{bobrowski10}. \item The techniques for discrete Euler integral analysis and signal processing suggested in \cite{ghrist09,baryshnikov10} \item Improving our target enumeration estimate by analysis of time series data for moving targets, similar to \cite{singh07}. \item Extending the work done here to targets that are continuously placed onto a sensor field, as opposed to discretely placed with integer center coordinates. \end{itemize}

 Possible applications of any numerical analysis will require additional work.
 All theory discussed in this article has been based on a priori knowledge of target shape and target distribution.
 This suggests possible areas of research into relaxing of these requirements in some way.
 We should try to determine estimates for these parameters from the data we are given -- a sensor field.